jxsusilo/jxsusilo/README.md

 ## *Welcome to my GitHub!* ^-^

 **About Me:**
-I'm a fourth-year Computer Science student at UC Irvine.
+I'm a 4th-year Computer Science student at UC Irvine, graduating June 2023.
 I love to learn; I hope to do a lot this year!

 Feel free to reach out! : )